lorentzforces/blue-prints-notes/geography.md

   - Color: Blue (?)
 - Southeast: Verra
   - Icon: Diagonal single-tooth puzzle piece
+  - Color: Pink (? process of elimination with fragment and Mora Jai being blue)

 South pole continent is marked with an infinity symbol

+Found fragment of a sigil:
+  - cogged line
+  - wavy rays
+  - pie with dots motes

 ### Miscellaneous: